FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==
+= 5.1.5 =

+* Minor update to the icon chooser, fixing a bug in the previous update.

 = 5.1.4 =

 * Update the icon chooser package.
 This is only for compatibility with other tools that may be